diana-hep/oamap/README.md

 ```

 The first time it is called, the function takes 0.98 seconds to compile.
 Thereafter, it takes 0.03 seconds.
 There are no Python objects or memory allocations objects in the loop: it would not be any faster if it were written in C++.
 And yet, it's the same Python we'd write to explore a handful of events.

+## Project roadmap

+Relationship to [Femtocode](https://github.com/diana-hep/femtocode): Femtocode is a totally functional language with dependent types, intended for high-level data queries.
+This columnar representation is the central idea of the Femtocode execution engine: PLUR is a simpler project that focuses only on accessing data, which can be used in any procedural code.
+In fact, PLUR can be reimplemented in any language with JIT-compilation.

+Femtocode is intended for a future HEP query engine, but Numba and PLUR would be easier to implement in the short term.
+The HEP query engine is likely to use Python as a query language before Femtocode is ready.

+### Steps

+   * Define PLUR representation (done).
+   * Conversion of Python objects into PLUR (done).
+   * Proxies to view PLUR data as lazily-loaded Python objects (done).
+   * Transform code to "compile away" the PLUR abstraction (started).
+      * Square brackets for lists and attribute access for records (done).
+      * Test all combinations of primitives, lists, unions, and records (done).
+      * `len` function for lists (done).
+      * `for` loop iteration.
+      * `enumerate`, `zip`, etc.
+      * Assignment carries PLUR type.
+   * Good error messages, catching type errors at compile time.
+   * Require Femtocode-style constraints on list indexes and union members to eliminate this type of runtime error.
+   * Simple extension types, such as strings (`List(uint8)`), nullable/optional (`List(X)`), and pointers (`int64` with a list reference).
+   * Use pointers as event lists or database-style indexes.
+   * Integrate with ROOT, zero-copy interpreting ROOT data as PLUR data (requires ROOT updates).

+At the same time, ROOT is being updated to expose TBuffer data as Numpy arrays and a distributed query service is being developed, which will use PLUR as an execution engine.